airtai/faststream/README.md

 The kafka app comes with builtin documentation generation using [AsyncApi HTML generator](https://www.asyncapi.com/tools/generator).

-We need to install all dependancies for the generator using the following command line:
+AsyncApi requires Node.js to be installed and we provide the following convenience command line for it:

 ``` sh
 fastkafka docs install_deps